 If you receive a subpoena or a request to give a deposition, that means that you have some information that the person doing the deposition wants or needs.
 If you receive a subpoena then, just like with a subpoena for a court appearance, you are required to show up for the deposition.
 You should read the subpoena carefully to see if it requires you to bring certain documents or other items with you to the deposition.
 If you find yourself in a bind about whether you can release certain information in a deposition then you should consult an attorney beforehand.
 For example, if you are a mental health professional and receive a subpoena for a deposition with client records, then you should make sure you are following your profession’s rules of confidentiality before you go for the deposition.

 Many people get nervous at the thought of being deposed, especially when they feel like they do not have any information that would be of any value.
-It is important for you to remember that lawyers are constantly developing and revising case strategies to serve the interests of their clients.
+It is important for you to remember that lawyers are constantly developing and revising case strategies to serve the best interests of their clients.
 Sometimes depositions are very intense because you are clearly a key witness in a case (this is what you generally see on TV shows and in movies).
 In many cases, though, depositions are done simply to talk with potential witnesses and see what they know.
 It is possible that once you give a deposition you will never be involved with that case again.
 Either way, you should stay calm and focus on simply telling the truth.

 What To Expect At A Deposition